officialGanesh/NEWS-APP/README.md

 ### TASK

 1️⃣ Get the api key from NewsAPI.org
-2️⃣ Based on url(s) search for news like,news based on category.
-3️⃣ Display Headlines and short description of a particular news.
+2️⃣ Display Headlines and short description of a particular news.
+3️⃣ An user can filter news using:
+➡️ Author's name
+➡️ Top headlines
+➡️ News description

 #### LINK 🔗
 [NewsAPI] (https://newsapi.org/)